-Account number:
+Account name:

-- iii.
-The council taking steps to recover any money not used appropriately. - 12.
-The direct payment must be paid into a bank account that can only be used for direct payments. - 13.
+- 12. The direct payment must be paid into a bank account that can only be used for direct payments. - 13.
 The responsibility for managing the direct payment cannot be given to any other person, without prior agreement from the council. - 14.
 The council will arrange for a prepaid card account to be set up for the direct payment.
 You are responsible for the security of this account and must not share PIN numbers or online security details with anyone.
-The council will not accept liability for any incorrect payments and withdrawals due to security information being shared, this could result in the suspension of the direct payment. - Bank Name: Account name:
+The council will not accept liability for any incorrect payments and withdrawals due to security information being shared, this could result in the suspension of the direct payment. - 15.
+The bank account for direct payment is

+Bank Name: